-Most attempts at competitive coevolution face the dilemma of how to chart the algorithm's progress in an objective fashion.
+Most attempts at competitive coevolution have met with the problem of attempting to chart the algorithm's progress due to the subjectivity of the fitness measure.
 To address this problem, there is a growing body of research which is focusing on the questions surrounding assessment of coevolutionary progress using external and objective measures.
 However the terminology has been used relatively loosely until this point, even though there are clear differences between the notions of externality and objectivity.